There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Cats Eyes Marbles

 First manufactured in Japan, the first cat’s eyes marbles were imported into the U.S. in the early 1950s.
-Peltier Glass Company, and other American marble manufacturers, produced clear base machine-made marbles that resembled cat’s eyes marbles.
+Peltier Glass Company, and other American marble manufacturers, produced clear base machine-made marbles that resembled cat’s eye marbles.

-These marbles have very clear glass, although some foreign-made cat’s eye marble makers use poor-quality recycled glass with a green tint.
+These marbles have clear glass, although some foreign-made cat’s eye marble makers use poor-quality recycled glass with a green tint.

 Clay Marbles

 There are several types of modern clay marbles.
+China marbles are painted dense white clay.
 Bennington marbles are salt-glazed.
-China marbles are painted dense white clay.

-Marble Values
+Rare Marble Values

 Vintage marble prices can vary wildly.
 A particularly rare pink opaque lutz marble recently sold for over $25,000.
 Ancient Egyptian and Roman marbles can be worth tens of thousands.

-Generally, the more ornate, the better, and handmade marbles are the most desired.
-Sulphides, because of their complex manufacturing process, are expensive marbles to procure.
-Simpler designs in excellent shape can hover around $100, while more complex double sulphides can reach into the thousands.
+Because of their complex manufacturing process, Sulfides are expensive marbles to procure.
+Simpler designs in excellent shape can sell for $100 on eBay, while more complex double sulphides can reach into the thousands, depending on appraisal.

-Because of their uniqueness and handmade nature, end-of-day marbles can fetch hundreds of dollars.
+Because of their uniqueness and handmade nature, end-of-day collectible marbles can fetch hundreds of dollars.
 If the marble is exceptionally large or well made, prices into the thousands aren’t unheard of.

-Collectors Budget for Old Marbles Worth Money
+Collectors’ Budget for Old Vintage Marbles Worth Money

 Clambroths are typically over $100 for nice examples.
 Simple lutzes can be had for around $75, with more complex patterns commanding hundreds.

-Marble sales featured at dealers such as Morphy Auctions can be a great way to get introduced to the world of rare marble sales.
+Marble sales featured at dealers such as Morphy Auctions can be a great way to get introduced to the world of rare antique marble sales.

-As for some more mass-produced examples, early Akro Agate marbles can be worth $10 to $15 apiece.
-Aggies can be had for $10 or less in great shape.
 China clay marbles may bring about $7 or so, with Bennington marbles only being valuable in bulk.

 Tell Us What You Think –

 What are your favorite rare collectible marbles?
+Do you own any valuable marbles?

 I have five clear glass marbles that look like specks are in them.
 Are they worth any money?